pyhgf: A neural network library for predictive coding: Design and Implementation

 \subsection{Computational framework}

 The design and software implementation of dynamic neural networks for predictive coding has been shaped by a set of requirements.
-These networks are made of nodes that can store any number of variables, some variables might be found in other nodes as well, and some might be unique.
+These networks are made of nodes that can store any number of variables.
+Some variables might be found in other nodes as well, and some might be unique.
 Nodes are connected with each other through directed edges, and there can exist multiple types of connections in the same graph, denoting different interactions between the nodes.
 Computation steps in the graph typically occur locally between adjacent nodes for prediction and prediction errors.
 Multiple types of computation can be defined.
-The computation steps can be triggered either reactively, by observing events in the surroundings of a node and reacting to it, or scheduled, by pre-allocating a sequence of steps that will propagate the information through the graph.
-Finally, all these components should be transparent to the network itself when performing a given computation, which allows it to meet self-monitoring and self-organisation principles.
+The computation steps can be triggered either reactively, by observing events in the surroundings of a node and reacting to them, or they can be scheduled by pre-allocating a sequence of steps that will propagate the information through the graph.
+Finally, all these components should be transparent to the network itself when performing a given computation, allowing it to meet the demands of self-monitoring and self-organisation principles.

-By observing the set of constraints above, it appears that computations should follow a strict functional programming framework, hence being in-place programmatically pure functions operating on the components of the network.
+To observe the set of constraints above, computations should follow a strict functional programming framework, meaning that they should be in-place programmatically pure functions operating on the components of the network.
 Functional programming is natively supported in Rust and also enforced by JAX \parencite{jax2018github} to leverage just-in-time (JIT) compilation and automatic differentiation, therefore departing from object-oriented programming (the definition of classes populated with attributes and methods) that is a central feature of Python.
 This comes with limitations in the way toolboxes' API can be developed (see for example how this can be handled in \parencite{Kidger2021}).
-To fully meet the dynamic aspects mentioned previously, the update functions should receive and return possibly all of the following components defining a network:
+To fully meet the dynamic aspects mentioned previously, the update functions should ideally receive and return all of the following components defining a network:

 \begin{enumerate} \item A list of attributes - the attributes are dictionaries of parameters of a given node \item A set of lists of edges - the edges are the directed connections between the nodes.
 All the possible edge types are grouped into a set. \item A set of update functions.
 Each function defines a computation and can be parametrised by the index of the triggering node.
 Possible computations are for example prediction, posterior update or prediction error between two nodes. \item Unless using a reactive computation scheme, the function should also have access to an ordered sequence of update functions that apply to individual nodes. \end{enumerate}